iains/gcj/gcc/doc/install/host-target-specific-installation-notes-for-gcc.rst

 with this release of GCC.
 Bootstrapping against the latest GNU binutils and/or the version found in :samp:`/usr/ports/devel/binutils` has been known to enable additional features and improve overall testsuite results.
-However, it is currently known that boehm-gc may not configure properly on FreeBSD prior to the FreeBSD 7.0 release with GNU binutils after 2.16.1.
+However, it is currently known that boehm-gc (which itself is required for java) may not configure properly on FreeBSD prior to the FreeBSD 7.0 release with GNU binutils after 2.16.1.

 ft32-\*-elf
 ===========